colonyos/documentation/content/colonies-cli.rst

     | test_colony |
     +-------------+

-Remove a Colony
+Remove a colony
 ---------------
-Only a Colony owner can remove a Colony and you need to have a valid ``COLONIES_COLONY_PRVKEY`` private key.
+Only a colony owner can remove a colony and you need to have a valid ``COLONIES_COLONY_PRVKEY`` private key.

 .. code-block:: console